sablier-labs/docs/docs/contracts/v2/reference/02-diagrams.md

 ## Lockup Storage Layout

-Each Lockup contract is a singleton that stores all streams created by all users.
-The following diagrams will give you an idea of how the storage layout looks like.
+Each Lockup contract is a singleton that stores all streams created by that contract's users.
+The following diagrams provide insight into the storage layout.

 ### Shared Lockup

-To see the list of all common storage variables [click here](/contracts/v2/reference/core/types/library.Lockup#stream).
+To see the list of all common storage variables, [click here](/contracts/v2/reference/core/types/library.Lockup#stream).
-This struct is shared across LockupLinear, LockupDynamic and LockupTranched.
+This struct is shared across LockupLinear, LockupDynamic, and LockupTranched.

 ```mermaid
 classDiagram